multiversx/mx-sdk-py-cli/CLI.md

-  --metadata-payable                             ‼ mark the contract as payable (default: not payable) --metadata-payable-by-sc                       ‼ mark the contract as payable by SC (default: not payable by SC) --outfile OUTFILE                              where to save the output (default: stdout) --pem PEM                                      🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                              🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE                            🔑 a file containing keyfile's password, if keyfile provided.
+  --metadata-payable                             ‼ mark the contract as payable (default: not payable) --metadata-payable-by-sc                       ‼ mark the contract as payable by SC (default: not payable by SC) --outfile OUTFILE                              where to save the output (default: stdout) --sender SENDER                                the alias of the wallet set in the address config --pem PEM                                      🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                              🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE                            🔑 a file containing keyfile's password, if keyfile provided.
 If not